Migraines Unmasked: Root Causes and Natural Solutions for Lasting Relief

 Autonomic nervous system imbalance, altering vascular tone and stress responsiveness

 Understanding migraines through this lens is critical.
 It shifts the focus away from simply suppressing pain during an attack and toward identifying why the nervous system has become sensitized in the first place.
-This perspective lays the groundwork for addressing migraines at their root rather than managing them as isolated events.
+This perspective lays the groundwork for addressing migraines at their root rather than managing them as isolated headache events.

 For most patients, migraines emerge when several systems—neurological, metabolic, hormonal, immune, and gastrointestinal—are simultaneously under strain.
 Identifying these patterns is essential for reducing both the frequency and severity of attacks.

-Gut Imbalances and the Gut–Brain Axis
+Gut Imbalances and Migraine Sensitivity via the Gut–Brain Axis

 The connection between the gut and the brain—often referred to as the gut–brain axis—plays a significant role in migraine physiology.
 Disruptions in the gut microbiome and increased intestinal permeability (“leaky gut”) can promote systemic inflammation and immune activation, which directly influence neurological signaling and pain pathways (4,15).